 Robinho left AC Milan on Thursday to call time on a nine-year-long European career which never saw him hit the heights expected of him when he left Santos as a youngster.

 After failed spells in Spain and England, he moved to Italy following a brief second stint at his boyhood club and didn't shine during his four years.
-Now 30 - his latest Santos comeback is initially on loan - he is unlikely ever to represent the Rossoneri again and the chances of him playing for any one of Europe's giants are just as remote.
+Now 30 - his latest Santos comeback is initially on loan - he is unlikely ever to represent the Rossoneri again and the chances of him playing for one of Europe's giants are just as remote.

 However, he is far from the first Brazilian to fail to live up to the hype away from their homeland...

 Alexandre Pato is another former AC Milan attacker who came up short.
-He burst onto the scene in 2008 as an 18-year-old after a big-money move from Internacional, scoring 26 goals in his first 54 games and destroying defenses with his explosive pace and dynamism.
+He burst onto the scene in 2008 as an 18-year-old after a big-money move from Internacional, scoring 26 goals in his first 54 games and destroying defences with his explosive pace and dynamism.

 However, Brazil's new hope soon began to falter with injuries and made just 15 appearances in his final two seasons at San Siro.
 He lost his acceleration and declined so badly that he has struggled since returning to Brazil first with Corinthians and then Sao Paulo.